davetes/NACSYSTEM/README.md

 To enhance network security by validating devices and users, assigning VLANs, blocking unauthorized access, and delivering a comprehensive admin dashboard for real-time monitoring and management.

 ### System Description
-This SDN-style NAC introduces clear plane separation:
+This SDN-style introduces clear plane separation:
 - Northbound API (Flask): REST endpoints for the UI and integrations.
 - Control Plane (`backend/sdn/control_plane.py`): Validates devices, decides policy, and orchestrates southbound actions.
 - Southbound Driver (`backend/sdn/southbound.py`): Programs the data plane.
 Default implementation uses `iptables` on Linux and a safe mock on Windows or when `iptables` is unavailable.